FloatingObjectSegmentation/PointCloudia/readme.md

 ### Prepare

 1. Prepare your LAS point cloud
+    - Do this step only if you are using ARSO data
+        - Use ```lidar-orto-photo``` to enrich your ARSO point cloud with RGB data.
     - Use ```las2txt``` to transform your .LAS or .LAZ point cloud into the correct format.
         - ```las2txt -i yourpointcloud.laz -o cloud.txt -parse xyzRGB```
         - ```las2txt -i yourpointcloud.laz -o cloudclass.txt -parse xyrRGc```